 With communication between family members being shared on a weekly if not daily basis, students straddle a relationship with both their parents and college personnel who serve as faculty advisors, professors, department directors and more.

 In truth, it isn't always easy.
 Developing independence can be a learning experience for students and parents alike as their relationship transforms throughout the college years.
-Parents of first-semester freshmen may consider contacting the college with questions or concerns but wouldn't do so three years later.

 Partners in Education